jugalsahu10/Mars-Rover/README.md

+**[Note] Assumption: **
+Each rover doesn't obstruct each other while navigating or in other words a position in plateau grid can occupy as many rovers.

 **Mars Rover**

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular,